Looking for things to do when spending a weekend in Budapest?

 Budapest’s newest metro line is one of the world’s most innovative metro lines, while also being the city’s largest infrastructure project of the last decades.

-Thanks to aforementioned acknowledgement, it managed to win the RIBA Awards for International Excellence in 2018.
+Thanks to the aforementioned acknowledgement, it managed to win the RIBA Awards for International Excellence in 2018.

-The minimal yet progressively designed M4 line includes 10 ingenious stations that are, one by one characterized by their unique design and the ambience that accompanies it.
+The minimal yet progressively designed M4 line includes 10 ingenious stations that are, one by one, characterised by their unique design and the ambience that accompanies it.

 The fully automated M4 metro line operates with driverless trains, which basically means that you can take a seat in the front cabin if you wish.

-If like us, you appreciate modern design and infrastructure, we deeply recommend having a look at some of these stations.
+If, like me, you appreciate modern design and infrastructure, we deeply recommend having a look at some of these stations.

 All of the M4 stations are easily accessible by using the Budapest card, including our personal favourites, Szent Gellért tér and Fővám tér.